-- ☑ By submitting a Perkins V State Plan, consistent with 34 CFR 76.104, the eligible agency certifies that: - 1.
+- By submitting a Perkins V State Plan, consistent with 34 CFR 76.104, the eligible agency certifies that: - 1.
 It is eligible to submit the Perkins State plan. - 2.
 It has authority under State law to perform the functions of the State under the Perkins program(s). - 3.
 It legally may carry out each provision of the plan. - 4.
 All provisions of the plan are consistent with State law. - 5.
 A State officer, specified by title in Item C on the Cover Page, has authority under State law to receive, hold, and disburse Federal funds made available under the plan. - 6.
 The State officer who submits the plan, specified by title in Item C on the Cover Page, has authority to submit the plan. - 7.
 The entity has adopted or otherwise formally approved the plan. - 8.
-The plan is the basis for State operation and administration of the Perkins program.
+The plan is the basis for State operation and administration of the Perkins program. - By submitting a Perkins V State Plan revision, consistent with 34 CFR 76.141, the eligible agency certifies that it used the same procedures as those it used to prepare and submit its original State plan.